ericwbailey/ericwbailey.website/source/published/githubs-updated-commits-page-and-the-interactive-list-component.md

 It could also be agonizing.
 Think [motor control disabilities](https://webaim.org/articles/motor/motordisabilities), where [individual movements in aggregate](https://makeitfable.com/article/ive-had-enough-when-access-friction-becomes-an-access-barrier/) can exceed someone’s pain tolerance threshold.

 Making each list item’s container itself focusable and traversable addresses this problem, as it **lowers the number of keypresses someone needs to use**.
-It also supports allowing you to quickly navigate item by item, or jump to the start or end of the list.
+It also supports allowing you to quickly jump to the start or end of the list.

 On GitHub, navigating an interactive list via your keyboard can be accomplished by pressing:

-- <kbd>Tab</kbd>: Places focus on the last interactive list to receive focus.
-Defaults to the first item in the list if the component instance was previously not interacted with.
+- <kbd>Tab</kbd>: Places focus on the interactive list item that last received focus.
+Defaults to the first item in the list if the list was previously not interacted with.
 - <kbd>Down</kbd>: Moves focus to the next list item, if present.
 - <kbd>Up</kbd>: Moves focus to the previous list item, if present.
 - <kbd>End</kbd>: Moves focus to the last list item in the interactive list.
 - <kbd>Home</kbd>: Moves focus to the first list item in the interactive list.

-The trick here is to make sure each list item’s announcement contains enough information that someone navigating via a screen reader can **make an informed choice** about if they want to investigate the item’s child content in more detail.
+There’s a trick here: We want to make sure each list item’s announcement contains enough information that someone can **make an informed choice** when navigating via a screen reader.
+We also do not want to make the announcement too verbose, as it would slow down the navigation process.

 For example, when navigating via list item on the Commits page, we only include the commit title.
 For an Issue, we use: